Texas Holdem Terms

 River

-The final card that is dealt face-up on the board.
+The river is final card that is dealt face-up on the board.
 It’s also called the fifth street.

 Royal Flush

-A straight from ten to the ace of all the same suit.
-This hand is the highest-ranked one in poker.
+A royal flush is a straight from ten to the ace of all the same suit.
+It is the highest-ranked hand in poker.

 Runner